-Programs such as Quicken, Microsoft Money or Mint.com may offer to download information for you directly from financial institutions, but direct downloads are not currently supported by PenFed.
+Programs such as Quicken, Microsoft Money or Mint.com offer to download information for you directly from financial institutions, but certain direct downloads may not currently be supported by PenFed.

-You can still download your recent transaction history through PenFed Online and import it into some financial management software.
+You are able to download recent transaction history through PenFed Online and import it into some financial management software.

-- First, login with your username and password.
+- First, login to PenFed Online with your username and password.

-- Click on the “View Transactions” link to access the transaction history for the account.
+- From the Main Menu, click on the account name to view the transaction history for the account.

 - Quicken version 2004 or higher only supports checking, savings, and credit card transactions.
-If you wish to obtain certificate of deposit transactions, please note that a certificate of deposit should appear as a savings account for the purposes of downloading.
+If you wish to obtain certificate of deposit transactions, certificates of deposit should appear as savings accounts for the purposes of downloading.

-- To download more transactions than are displayed on the screen, click the "Next Page" button first and when all the transactions appear, follow the instructions above.
+- To download more transactions than are displayed on the screen, click the "Next Page" button first; when all the transactions appear, follow the instructions above.
+As mentioned, the “Next Page” button is only displayed if you have more transactions than will fit on one page.

 - When the transactions have been selected, choose the format for the data.
 (Please note: you can manually download using the QIF format but OFX or QFX for the Mac are available for transactions dated 2010 or newer only.)